yetone/cosmos-nvim/README.md

 Go to [Nerd Fonts homepage](https://www.nerdfonts.com/) to download the patched fonts you are currently using.

+### Git LFS

+Since it relies on git-lfs to save dashboard gif files, you need to install [git-lfs](https://git-lfs.github.com/)

 ### iTerm2 colorscheme [Optional]

 If you are using iTerm2 and expect the iTerm colors to blend well with cosmos-nvim colors, it is highly recommended to install and use this [colorscheme](https://github.com/yetone/cosmos-nvim/blob/main/colorschemes/doomone-yetone.itermcolors) for iTerm2.